 Under the Incentive Compensation Plan, the five most highly compensated named executive officers also are eligible to receive an award of up to \$1 million in cash annually based on achievement of specific performance-based criteria.
-The compensation committee primarily intends to use the Incentive Compensation Plan to maximize the tax deductibility of cash compensation in excess of \$1 million it wishes to award under the plan when performance goals are achieved, if any, and not as an additional element of compensation.
+The compensation committee primarily intends to use the Incentive Compensation Plan to maximize the tax deductibility of cash compensation it wishes to award under the plan when performance goals are achieved, if any.